hemantdindi/miniambari/README.md

 ![alt text](https://github.com/hemantdindi/miniambari/blob/master/miniAmbari.png)

 ### Note - Clients are also treated as a component.
-Warning can be avoided.
+Warning will be fixed soon.